maxuser0/minescript/docs/README.md

 ***Note:*** *Some block state may be lost when undoing a Minescript command, such as commands specified within command blocks and items in chests.*

-### Advanced commands

-#### minescript_commands_per_cycle
-*Usage:* `\minescript_commands_per_cycle  NUMBER`

-Specifies the number of Minescript-generated Minecraft commands to run per Minescript processing cycle.
-The higher the number, the faster the script will run.

-***Note:*** *Setting this value too high will make Minecraft less responsive and possibly crash.*

-Default is 15.

-#### minescript_ticks_per_cycle
-*Usage:* `\minescript_ticks_per_cycle  NUMBER`

-Specifies the number of Minecraft game ticks to wait per Minecraft processing cycle.
-The lower the number, down to a minimum of 1, the faster the script will run.

-Default is 1 since v3.2.
-(Previously, default was 3.)

-#### minescript_incremental_command_suggestions
-*Usage:* `\minescript_incremental_command_suggestions  BOOL`

-Enables or disables printing of incremental command suggestions to the in-game chat as the user types a Minescript command.

-Default is false.

-Since: v2.0 (in prior versions, incremental command suggestions were unconditionally enabled)

 ## Configuration

 The `minescript` directory contains a configuration file named `config.txt`.